Info for Faculty and Staff

 If you have questions or concerns about something you have observed or are experiencing related to COVID-19, including gatherings, mask-wearing, social distancing, or any other issue that presents a risk to individual or communal health, please visit the University’s Community Concern page.

-All faculty and staff who will work onsite routinely for spring 2021 must get approval from mission administrators.
-Building occupancy will be monitored with the goal to maintain no more than 25 percent occupancy for faculty and staff.
+All faculty and staff who will work onsite routinely for summer 2021 must get approval from mission administrators.
+Building occupancy will be monitored with the goal to maintain no more than 50 percent occupancy for faculty and staff.

 If approved to work on-site, please note the following: